Events and Campaigns

 Child Abuse Prevention Breakfast

 This annual event highlights child abuse prevention and the accomplishments of social work professionals, client families, youth and community advocates.
 Also, college scholarships are awarded to agency youth.
-Click here to view photos from the 2016 Child Abuse Prevention Breakfast.
+Click here to watch the 2021 Virtual Child Abuse Prevention Event.

 Volunteer Recognition Reception

 Each year FCCS recognizes the outstanding work of our volunteers and mentors who spend time one-on-one with children in need of positive role models.
-Click here to view photos from the 2016 Volunteer Reception.
+Click here to view photos from the 2019 Volunteer Recognition Reception.

 Children's Day at COSI

 Each year in September, families from all over Franklin County discover the fun of science at Franklin County Children Services' Children's Day at COSI.
-Admission is free to FCCS familes, while general admission is available to the public at a reduced rate.
-In addition to the COSI exhibits, the event features prize drawings, stage performances from local entertainers and visits with local mascots.
-Click here to view photos from this year's event.
+Admission is free to FCCS families, while general admission is available to the public at a reduced rate.
+In addition to the COSI exhibits, the event features visits with local mascots and entertainment from local acts.
+Click here to view photos from the most recent event.

 National Family Week